nashville-software-school/bangazon-inc/book-4-bangazon/chapters/TRAVEL_PLANNER_IF_EF.md

 1. Under "Authentication", select "Individaul User Accounts"
 1. Create your own model for an `ApplicationUser` to override the default Identity user.
 1. Your `ApplicationUser` will represent a travel agent and should have a first name and a last name.
 It should inherit from `IdentityUser`.
-1. Change references to `IdentityUser` so that they reference `Applicationuser` instead.
+1. Follow the steps in [the Identity Framework chapter](./chapters/ASPNET_IDENTITY_INTRO.md) to override your app's default `IdentityUser` with your new `ApplicationUser`.

 ## Build your database
 1. Use the business logic above to build an ERD